 Day 8: The Causeway Coast

 The Causeway Coast is rated as one of the top five road trips worldwide and when you experience it you will see why!
 The road meanders around a narrow strip of coastline between stunning sea views and majestic high cliffs.
 Visit the Giant’s Causeway where around 60 million years ago, three great lava flows were laid down, cooling the basaltic plateau that makes an interesting photo opportunity today!
-On your journey you will also visit the remains of Dunluce Castle which is perched dramatically close to a headland that plunges directly Sea!
+On your journey you will also visit the remains of Dunluce Castle which is perched dramatically close to a headland that plunges directly down into the sea!
 Your day tour today ends in Belfast City where the remainder of the evening is free to check out the local bars and restaurants.
-Overnight in Belfast, Bed & Breakfast included.
+Overnight Belfast, Bed & Breakfast Basis

 Day 9: Belfast Sightseeing, Titanic Belfast & Mourne Alpaca Farm

-Day 10: Thomas Ferguson Linen & Spinning and Tapestry Workshop
+Day 10: Irish Linen Centre & Spinning and Tapestry Workshop

 Linen was an important industry in Ireland, particularly in the North of Ireland.
 So much so that its capital Belfast was fondly known as 'Linenopolis'!
-Today we will learn more about the linen industry in Northern Ireland by the Thomas Ferguson Linen Factory.
-On your guided tour of the factory you will witness first hand all elements of Linen production from the design, weaving and hemming to the final finishing touches and ornamentation.
-Leaving Belfast we travel to Drogheda to meet Aine Dunne a tapestry weaver and artist, resident and working from the Boyne Valley.
-With Aine and her team, you will enjoy a Spinning & Tapestry Workshop; here you will be introduced to hand spinning sheep’s wool by using a drop spindle and try your hand at weaving a sample piece on a four-sided tapestry frame loom.
+Today begins with a visit to the Irish Linen Centre where you will take a guided tour and learn about the history of linen production in the province of Ulster.
+Next, we travel to Drogheda to meet Aine Dunne, a tapestry weaver and artist, resident and working from the Boyne Valley.
+With Aine and her team, you will enjoy a spinning & tapestry workshop.
+Here you will be introduced to hand spinning sheep’s wool by using a drop spindle and try your hand at weaving a sample piece on a four-sided tapestry frame loom.
 During your time with Aine you will gain insight into her designs, weaving methods and work schedule.
 Return to Dublin where this evening your final farewell dinner will be served in a local restaurant.
-Overnight in Dublin, Bed & Breakfast included.
+Overnight Dublin, Bed & Breakfast Basis